 Alternative Investment Trust (AIQ) - Cash Flow Conversion Efficiency

 Based on the latest financial reports, Alternative Investment Trust (AIQ) has a cash flow conversion efficiency ratio of 0.026x as of June 2025.
 Cash flow conversion efficiency measures how effectively a company's net assets (equity) generate operating cash flow.
 It is calculated by dividing operating cash flow (AU$1.47 Million ≈ $1.04 Million USD) by net assets (AU$55.75 Million ≈ $39.45 Million USD).
 A higher ratio indicates that the company is more efficient at using its equity to generate cash flow from its core operations.
+See AIQ cash and liquid assets coverage to measure how many days the company can operate on defensive assets alone.

 Alternative Investment Trust - Cash Flow Conversion Efficiency Trend (2006–2024)

 This chart illustrates how Alternative Investment Trust's cash flow conversion efficiency has evolved over time, based on yearly financial data.
-Read AIQ current and long-term liabilities for a breakdown of total debt and financial obligations.

 Alternative Investment Trust Competitors by Cash Flow Conversion Efficiency